balanced/balanced-docs/api/rev1/api/callbacks.rst

 =========

 Callbacks are a means of registering to receive payloads of information to a specific URL of your choice.
-You may create multiple callbacks.
+Each marketplace may have only one callback.
 Events will be sent to each callback URL.
 In the event that a 20x response is not received when the payload is sent to the callback URL, the callback will be retried up to 10 times with an initial retry delay of 10 minutes which